-10 native speakers wanted for full time teaching jobs in Beijing, Shenyang, Kunming, and Nanjing.
-No degree necessary but we want native speakers who are very active and good at singing children’s songs or games.”
+10 native speakers wanted for full-time teaching jobs in Beijing, Shenyang, Kunming, and Nanjing.
+We want native speakers who are very active and good at singing children’s songs or games.

-What does “native English speaker” mean?
+What Does “Native English Speaker” mean?

 So what exactly is a “native English speaker”?
 The dictionary definition of a native speaker is simply “someone who speaks a language as his or her first language or mother tongue”.